-Citation is a 2020 Nigerian movie available on Netflix.
-It captures the ordeal of a young woman who exposes a popular professor for sexual harrassment/abuse, specifically an attempt to rape her, and her travails to get justice as she goes against the academic establishment.
+Synopsis: Citation is a 2020 Nigerian movie available on Netflix.
+It captures the ordeal of a young woman who exposes a popular professor for sexual harassment/abuse, specifically an attempt to rape her, and her travails to get justice as she goes against the academic establishment.
 The movie is based on real life events.

-Citation was shot on the campus of Obafemi Awolowo University campus, Ile-Ife, Osun State in southwestern Nigeria, as well as Dakar, Senegal and Cape Verde.
+Citation was shot on the campus of Obafemi Awolowo University campus, Ile-Ife, Osun State in southwestern Nigeria, as well as in Dakar, Senegal and Cape Verde.

 Movie Genre: Drama, Social Issue Drama